bywatersolutions/koha-plugin-batch-search/README.md

 # koha-plugin-batch-search
-This plugin searches a batch of terms to find resulting records
+This plugin searches a batch of terms to find resulting records.
+It uses a simple keyword search unless you are searching isbn variations and provide valid isbns.

 To install:
 Make sure plugins are enabled on your Koha system